Posts by Donna Harrington

 Graduate student, Amy Gordon, shares some of her favorite Southwestern College looks.…

-Posted November 3rd, 2015 by & filed under Creative Writing from Southwestern College, SWC Blog.
+Posted November 3rd, 2015 by & filed under Student & Alumni Stories.

 Graduate Student, Amy Gordon, shares a powerful experience of her first Dias de los Muertos event.…

-Posted October 19th, 2015 by & filed under Student & Alumni Stories, SWC Blog.
+Posted October 19th, 2015 by & filed under Student & Alumni Stories.

 It has officially been two months since I made Santa Fe my home, and the beauty I have been discovering over these past 60 days has been absolutely unreal.
 Moving here from Colorado, I was a little worried coming to a place that at first thought invokes mental images of cacti and dusty desert plains.…

-Posted October 12th, 2015 by & filed under Creative Writing from Southwestern College, Consciousness & Mindfulness, SWC Blog.
+Posted October 12th, 2015 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 It was during my second week at Southwestern College, the second meeting of Tuesday’s Psychology of Altruism class, that Ann Filemyr presented us with this lesson: “reduce shame, enhance love.”
 We talked about feelings of shame and the aching, overwhelming presence it can have in our daily lives.
 Shame that can continually haunt us whether…

-Posted October 11th, 2015 by & filed under Creative Writing from Southwestern College, Professional Training Certificates & NEI, Consciousness & Mindfulness, SWC Blog.
+Posted October 11th, 2015 by & filed under Professional Training Certificates & NEI, Consciousness & Mindfulness, SWC Blog.

 Graduate student, Amy Gordon, describes a fascinating first experience with Holotropic Breathwork. …